 Who I Am & What I Do

-I'm a writer, consultant, researcher, and longtime organizer helping people stay human, stay strategic, and shape tomorrow under authoritarian pressure.
+I'm a writer, consultant, researcher, and longtime organizer helping people stay human, stay strategic, and shape tomorrow under harmful systems.
 I also work with progressive writers building the skills and infrastructure for sustainable thought leadership.

-I write Progressive Strategy Now on Substack, where readers learn to build civic resilience.
+I write Stay Human - Shape Tomorrow on Substack, where readers learn to build civic resilience.
 I also write Writing for Social Impact, where I help values-driven writers develop craft, use tools effectively, and build successful business practices.

 I consult with university, nonprofit, and public sector leaders and organizations trying to stay principled and effective as the rules get rewritten around them.
-And I speak about authoritarian harm, strategic response, and what it takes to endure.
+And I speak about extractive and harmful social systems, strategic response, and what it takes to endure.

 Background

-I hold an MSW and PhD, with 40+ years at the intersection of contemplative practice, community organizing, and scholarship about social systems and public policy.
-I've led large research projects that shaped national laws, advised nonprofit coalitions, built community programs, launched new organizations, and supported progressive leaders navigating disruption.
+I hold an MSW and PhD, with 40+ years at the intersection of social entrepreneurship, community organizing, and scholarship about social systems and public policy.
+I've led large research projects that shaped national laws, advised nonprofit coalitions, built community programs, launched new community organizations, and supported progressive leaders navigating disruption.
 I created a body of published scholarship about disability policy that has been cited tens of thousands of times.

 Before my current work, I spent two decades in autism research and policy—securing over $40 million in funding, publishing influential articles and reports, building research centers, and working to strengthen families and communities through systems change.